arcus-azure/arcus.testing/docs/preview/02-Features/assertion.md

 CsvTable expected = AssertCsv.Load(csv);

-// Or with options (same set as available with the AssertCsv.Equal) CsvTable actual = AssertCsv.Load(csv, options => ...);
+// Or with options (same set as available with the `AssertCsv.Equal`).
+CsvTable actual = AssertCsv.Load(csv, options => ...);

 // Overload with tables.